gjgggjgjgjj/I_funny/README.md

 I made this in 2024 and forgot about it, so if you want a feel for what it intails i would just go into the games tab from the menu and just try some of the games.

+I have future plans for turning this into an app with an actual interface but for now it just lives in in a terminal.